maratbn/RainbowPayPress/rainbowpaypress/readme.txt

 * Entity name is now specified in the global RainbowPayPress configuration rather than in each shortcode.
 * Fixed bug with resetting configuration settings to empty strings.
+* Shortcode syntax has changed.
+Instead of specifying the cost amount and description of each item in the shortcode, now only a pre-configured item handle is specified.

 = 2.3.0 =
 * For better reliability and better server-side performance, loading the plugin's JavaScript logic